Separate legal entity

 You can opt to calculate VAT using a number of schemes but the flat rate VAT scheme is one of the choices for contractors.
 With this scheme, you would charge your client 20% but pay HMRC a lower percentage (15.5% in the first year) from your total gross income.

 For example, if you charge your client £5,000 + VAT (£6,000) you would pay HMRC (based upon 15.5%) £930.
 This means you are actually slightly better off, by some £70!

 You sacrifice the ability to claim VAT on your expenses under the flat rate scheme, though the percentage difference usually out ways this.
 As the rate returns to 16.5% after the first year, it normally makes sense to return to the standard scheme after this, and reclaim the VAT on your expenses going forward.

 Similar to being employed, you can claim back expenses incurred personally on behalf of the company.
-Any expenses paid personally can be reimbursed back from the company tax free.
-All receipts and mileage logs must be kept however.
+Any expenses paid personally can be reimbursed back from the company tax-free.
+All receipts and mileage logs must be kept, however.

-If you are re-charging expenses to your client, please ensure you add VAT on to any expenses you are claiming back.
+If you are re-charging expenses to your client, please ensure you add VAT to any expenses you are claiming back.

 Bookkeeping is an essential part of running a limited company as each year you are required to complete a set of accounts, a tax return and declare the amount of tax liability your company is liable to pay.
 If you have not kept a proper record you may well be underpaying or overpaying the amount of tax due.

-In order to keep a record of income and expenditure it is recommended you keep some sort of bookkeeping file.
-The simple approach is a spread sheet detailing all income and all expenditure (split between expenses and direct payments).
+In order to keep a record of income and expenditure, it is recommended you keep some sort of bookkeeping file.
+The simple approach is a spreadsheet detailing all income and all expenditure (split between expenses and direct payments).
 Alternatively, use an accounting package to enter income and expenditure onto and this will also help automate many tasks.